rjhansen/suspicious-email-submitter-tb/README.md

 ## How can I test it out?

- 1. Either install from source, or download an XPI from the Releases.
- 2. Quit Thunderbird.
+ * Download the latest [source](https://github.com/rjhansen/suspicious-email-submitter-tb/archive/master.zip) and uncompress it to a directory of your choice
+ * Open a terminal window and change to that directory
+ * Run `python3 ./make-xpi.py`, which will place `SES-tb.xpi` in your home directory
- 3. In your Thunderbird profile directory create a file called `malware-reporter.json`.
-It should look like this:
+ * In your Thunderbird profile directory (_not_ the `extensions/` subdirectory, which is beneath it) create a file called `ses-tb.json`.
+It should look like this.
+(At this time, all all serverURLs must be `mailto:`s.
+HTTPS submission is under development.)
  ```
  {
-     "send-via": "email",
+     "serverURL": "mailto:my_analyst@example.com",
-     "send-to": "my_analyst@example.com",
+     "authToken": "my_analyst@example.com",
-     "send-as": "attachment"
+     "name": "your organization name",
+     "logo": "your organization logo"
  }
  ```
+ * Start Thunderbird
+ * Install the `.xpi` file found in your home directory
- 4. Restart Thunderbird.
+ * Restart Thunderbird
- 5. A new button will appear in `Preferences->Toolbar Layout`.
-Click and drag this to where you like in your toolbar.
+ * In `Preferences->Toolbar Layout`, click and drag the "Report to SES" button where you like in your Thunderbird toolbar

-Once you have that two-step process finished, start Thunderbird.
-If you see a piece of email that you want to pass on up your reporting chain, click the new `Report` button at the top of your screen and bang, you're done.
+Once you have this process finished -- honestly, it's easier than it sounds -- if you see a piece of email that you want to pass on up your reporting chain, click the new `Report to SES` button and bang, you're done.

 ## Is it only email?